CivicActions/guidebook/docs/09-security/awareness.md

 ## <a name="tfa"></a> Use Two Factor (or 2-Step) Authentication (TFA, 2FA)

 Two factor authentication includes something you know (e.g. your memorized password) and something you have (e.g. your smartphone or a YubiKey) and can greatly increase the security of your systems.
-CivicActions recommends you use Two Factor Authentication for services that support it.
+Civic Actions recommends you use Two Factor Authentication for services that support it.

-For example, as your password manager grows to have more passwords in it - not only CivicActions' systems and clients but also your personal bank accounts, credit cards, school records, etc. - it becomes increasingly important to have it protected by more than just a password.
+For example, as your password manager grows to have more passwords in it - not only Civic Actions' systems and clients but also your personal bank accounts, credit cards, school records, etc. - it becomes increasingly important to have it protected by more than just a password.

-CivicActions requires that its employees and contractors that are given access to the CivicActions Google Apps - that include GMail, Hangouts and Google Docs access - use Two Factor Authentication on their CivicActions Google Account.
+Civic Actions requires that its employees and contractors that are given access to the Civic Actions Google Apps - that include GMail, Hangouts and Google Docs access - use Two Factor Authentication on their Civic Actions Google Account.

 ### Two-Factor Authenticators